 Reinforce Letter Learning with Alphabet Balls

-Create alphabet balls!
-Alphabet balls create a multitude of ways to develop letter learning!
-This fun activity can adapt to your child’s abilities by changing how you play.
-For example, you can use buckets to match letters, like our Cupcake Catch game, or practice letter recall skills by spreading the balls and asking your child to find individual letters.
+For example, you can use buckets to match letters, like our Cupcake Catch game, or practice letter recall skills by spreading the balls out over the yard or the room and asking your child to find individual letters.

-Other Fun Ways to Reinforce Letter Learning
+Other Fun Ways to Reinforce Letter Learning with ABC Balls

 • Use a blanket to create popcorn letters by bouncing them in the air.
 If a ball falls off, your child has to retrieve it and name the letter!